-Primary Oversight Responsibilities

-- Represents and assists the Board in fulfilling its responsibility to oversee the: - composition, structure, and evaluation of the Board and its committees, including identification and recommendation of qualified candidates for election to the Board - company's corporate governance policies and practices - company's stockholder engagement and related processes - adequacy and administration of the company's legal compliance programs, Code of Business Conduct, and other policies relating to compliance - company's corporate responsibility and sustainability performance, including potential trends and impacts to the company's business regarding ESG issues and the company's reporting on these matters - review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees - company's programs for monitoring and managing cybersecurity risk - director independence and related party transactions

-Our Board of Directors has determined that each member of the Governance and Nominating Committee is independent within the meaning of the rules of the Nasdaq Stock Market.
-The Governance and Nominating Committee met 4 times during fiscal year 2022.
-Following the 2023 Annual Meeting of Stockholders, as Mr. Link is not standing for re-election, Mr. Maier, Ms. Steven-Waiss and Mr. White will be the members of the Governance and Nominating Committee contingent upon their election as directors at the Annual Meeting.
+Members Primary Oversight Responsibilities Lothar Maier, Chairperson Kevin Brewer Kelley Steven-Waiss Brian White Represents and assists the Board in fulfilling its responsibility to oversee the: composition, structure, and evaluation of the Board and its committees, including identification and recommendation of qualified candidates for election to the Board company's corporate governance policies and practices company's stockholder engagement and related processes adequacy and administration of the company's legal compliance programs, Code of Business Conduct, and othe policies relating to compliance company's corporate responsibility and sustainability performance, including potential trends and impacts to the company's business regarding ESG issues and the company's reporting on these matters review of risk oversight processes and allocation of risk oversight responsibilities among the Board and its committees company's programs for monitoring and managing cybersecurity risk director independence and related party transactions independent within the meanin Nominating Committee met 4 • director independence and related party transactions at each member of the Governance and Nominating Committee is ng of the rules of the Nasdaq Stock Market.
+The Governance and times during fiscal year 2023.
+As Mr. Maier is not standing for re-election a next Chairperson of the Governance and Nominating Committee will be appointed following the Annual Meeting.